 Cinder is ultimately a unique interpretation of a story that has already been told many times.
 Filled with twists and new details all its own, Cinder takes a familiar story and makes it refreshingly exciting and gripping.
 I can’t wait to see what happens next.

-Possible Pairings: Clockwork Angel by Cassandra Clare, Incarceron by Catherine Fisher, Ash by Malinda Lo, Legend by Marie Lu, Shatter Me by Tahereh Mafi, Under the Never Sky by Veronica Rossi, Daughter of Smoke and Bone by Laini Taylor
+Possible Pairings: Clockwork Angel by Cassandra Clare, Incarceron by Catherine Fisher, Princess of Thorns by Stacey Jay, Ash by Malinda Lo, Legend by Marie Lu, Shatter Me by Tahereh Mafi, Under the Never Sky by Veronica Rossi, Daughter of Smoke and Bone by Laini Taylor